gblanchard4/oligotyping_pipeline/README.md

 A pipeline for oligotyping data analysis

 ## What does it do?
-This pipeline expects a `fasta` file of your sequences and optionally a mapping file.
-It will create an `oligotyping.sh` shell script that will put all output in a folder titled **oligotyping_analysis/** at your current working directory.
+This pipeline expects an oligotyping directory.
+It will create an `oligotyping.sh` shell script inside of the directory with all the commands to parse the input.

 ## Workflow

-* Run MED via the `decompose` command
 * Transpose the `MATRIX-COUNT.txt` and prepare it to become a biom formatted file
 * Clean the representative node file, `NODE-REPRESENTATIVES.fasta` by removing the count data
 * Align the representative nodes using QIIME's`align_seqs.py`